akdeniza/gatt-explorer/README.md

-# gatt-explorer
+# GATT Explorer
-Android library for exploring and parsing the GATT-Profile of bluetooth low energy devices.
+Android library for exploring and parsing the GATT-Profile of bluetooth low energy devices using the gatt-information from the database.

-# data
+#Data
 To enter data go to the website htttp://akdeniza.com and use the formular to enter GATT data about BLE devices.
 The data will be saved on the following repo: github.com/akdeniza/gatt-explorer-database/

-# usage
+#Usage

 Add it in your root build.gradle at the end of repositories:
     allprojects {